Generating a Paracosm for Training-Free Zero-Shot Composed Image Retrieval: Introduction

 \section{Introduction}

-Composed Image Retrieval (CIR) formulates new scenarios in internet search \cite{chen2020image, kwon2024accesslens} and e-commerce \cite{song2018neural, Wu_2021_FashionIQ}, where it retrieves a target image from a database based on a user-provided multimodal query, which consists of a reference image and modification text \cite{Vo_2019_CIR}.
+Composed Image Retrieval (CIR) formulates new scenarios in search \cite{chen2020image, kwon2024accesslens, arabi2026eurexa} and e-commerce \cite{song2018neural, Wu_2021_FashionIQ}, where it retrieves a target image from a database based on a user-provided multimodal query, which consists of a reference image and modification text \cite{Vo_2019_CIR}.
 The modification text describes how to alter the reference image for which CIR algorithms should find the best-matching image from the database \cite{Liu_2021_CIRR, Baldrati_2023_CIRCO, Wu_2021_FashionIQ}.
+It exemplifies an effort for personalized visual intelligence.